Descanonge/filefinder/docs/source/usage.rst

 .. note::

-    The cache is appropriately voided when using some methods, like when fixing groups.
+    The cache is appropriately cleared when using some methods, like when fixing groups.
 For that reason, avoid setting attributes directly on a Finder instance and use set methods instead.